A look at 2020’s biggest Google search trends — and what they can tell us about 2021

 The biggest search trends are often the most unexpected

 You can have all the data at your fingertips and feel confident in knowing where a new industry trend is headed next.
-But trends, by nature, are unpredictable, meaning there’s only so much you can do to know what will and won’t resonate.
+But, much like everything else that happened in 2020, we learned that trends are unpredictable.
+There’s only so much you can do to determine what may or may not resonate.

-From the breakout hit song “Old Town Road” to the resurgent popularity of conversations about Area 51, it’s safe to say that it’s impossible to predict what’ll be trending in 2020.
-That’s why it’s crucial to stay on top of the latest industry news (subscribing to an email newsletter is an easy way to be kept in the loop) so you can see trends develop in real-time.
+For proof, look no further than a standout streaming series about playing chess, at-home haircuts, and a widespread coin shortage.
+It’s safe to say that it’s impossible to predict what’ll be trending in 2021.
+That’s why it’s crucial to stay on top of the latest industry news so you can see trends develop in real-time.

-But no matter what lands on 2020’s top Google searches list, it’s clear that some things — such as knowing your audience, speaking with authenticity, and telling an impactful story — are likely to stay the same.
+No matter what lands on 2021’s top Google searches list, it’s clear that some things — such as putting your audience first, speaking with authenticity, and telling an impactful story — are likely to stay the same.